 To raise money we helped the whole school go on a sponsored walk.
 We raised £637.45 for Macmillan and were very impressed with the effort everyone put in.
 We also set up the Big Bird Watch and raised £87.79 to help support our local wildlife.

 We have helped set up and judge both of the Wake Up Shake Up competitions and there are some interesting extra-curricular clubs before and after school like the Change for Life Club and the Breakfast sports club.

-It’s been a great start to the year but it’s not over yet.
 We have great plans for the future and have decided to focus our energy on reducing plastic in school, raising more money for the school library and class room book corners.
 We are hoping that after our various fund raising ideas the library will be full of lots of new books.

 Our Weekly Diary

 We have a meeting every week.
 You'll be able to find the minutes from each of our meetings below which talk about what we're planning to do.

 |Date||What we did this week|

 A fun run